Lemina Mint El Kotob Ould Moma

-Lemina Mint El Kotob Ould Moma (born 31 December 1968) is the Mauritanian Minister of Agriculture.
+Lemina Mint El Kotob Ould Moma (born 31 December 1968) was a Mauritanian Minister of Agriculture from 2015 until 2019.

 Career

 Lemina Mint El Kotob Ould Moma was born on 31 December 1968 in Fderîck.
 She holds various diplomas and baccalaureates in science, public administration and personnel management from institutions in Mauritania, Morocco, Paris and Lyon.
 She is married and has four children.